 An Incorporator is the person or business entity that prepares, files and signs the Articles of Incorporation in order to register a new business with the Secretary of State, or other state agency that is responsible for Corporations.

 An Incorporator may be a person or business entitiy (depending on the state).
 An Incorporator is responsible for setting up the Corporation and filing formation documents with the state.

 Some states have specific minimum age requirements for Incorporators.

 This may be specified as the "age of majority".

 This is the age at which a person becomes responsible for his or her own actions - the person is not a dependent.

-Incorporators generally have broad powers until the Board of Directors assumes management of the Corporation.
-Once the Directors take over, the Incorporators generally relinquish any power to the Board of Directors.
+An Incorporator generally has broad powers until the Board of Directors assumes management of the Corporation.
+Once the Directors take over, the Incorporator generally relinquishes any power to the Board of Directors.

-When you incorporate online with PCF, we act as the Incorporator and relinquish all power to you immediately when the incorporation process is completed.
+When you Incorporate online with us, we act as the Incorporator and relinquish all power to you immediately when the Incorporation process is completed.